Bharathi-Tulasi/Kolam-Simulation/README.md

 # Kolam-Simulation

-kolam_shapes.py has functions for Kolam shapes rhombic_kolam.ipynb is a jupyter notebook for rhombic Kolam simulation square_kolam.ipynb is a jupyter notebook for Navagraha(3x3 square) Kolam simulation
+kolam_shapes.py has functions for Kolam shapes. rhombic_kolam.ipynb is a jupyter notebook for rhombic Kolam simulation. square_kolam.ipynb is a jupyter notebook for Navagraha(3x3 square) Kolam simulation.

-To simulate square (nxn) Kolams, run square_kolam.ipynb It will ask for number of dots.
+To simulate square (nxn) Kolams, run square_kolam.ipynb.
+It will ask for number of dots.
 Select 3 for Navagraha (3x3) Kolams.

 ![prompt_3x3_1](https://github.com/Bharathi-Tulasi/Kolam-Simulation/assets/121544324/85f00a20-4012-44cc-a20c-42b292b7e84d)